-Now, B&Q has come a long way since those days; Block might have quit early but Quayle went on the trouser £4m when the business was eventually sold to Woolworths at the beginning of the Eighties.
+Now, B&Q has come a long way since those days; Block might have quit early but Quayle went on to trouser £4m when the business was eventually sold to Woolworths at the beginning of the Eighties.
 And, by then, DIY was firmly in the national psyche.

 Of course, since the pandemic struck, home has not only been where the heart is, it’s been where everything is and it is this new connection which Uncommon Creative Studio is trying to tap into with the agency’s first campaign, since being appointed to the B&Q account in December last year.

 Breaking this week on TV, with outdoor executions to follow, “Build a Life” attempts to create a more emotional link with consumers, by capturing a portrait of British homes and showing how they have changed over the years.

 Crafted from real home video clips made by 69 families across the UK’s 69 cities, we see birthday parties, catch-ups over a cuppa, family rows and slamming doors, all interspersed with DIY disasters and triumphs.